 View a quick comparison of the pathways.
 Or click the links above to see full descriptions and sample course plans.

 Yes, we do offer an advanced standing pathway.
 This option is for students who have shown an early commitment to social work education and have completed a bachelor of social work (BSW) from a CSWE-accredited social work program within the past five years.

 Students in this pathway complete their degree in one year.
 They take a two-course summer intensive that prepares them to enter the CSSW curriculum in the fall as an Specialized Year student.
-They then complete classes in the fall and spring terms while also completing one field placement.
+They then complete classes in the fall and spring terms while also completing one practicum placement.

 Fall and spring courses are 14 weeks.
 Summer courses are 10 weeks, with the exception of Advanced Standing summer intensive courses, which are 5 weeks.

 In the Part-Time pathway, students maintain part-time status for the entirety of the degree.
-In the Part-Time to Full-Time (Extended) pathway, students move into full-time status once they begin the field education portion of their degree.
+In the Part-Time to Full-Time (Extended) pathway, students move into full-time status once they begin the practicum education portion of their degree.

 The length of your degree program depends on a few factors, including the pathway you choose and the number of electives you complete.
 Here are general completion estimates for each degree pathway.